Jinfeng-Xu/LOBSTER/README.md

 This is the Pytorch implementation for our LOBSTER paper:

->LOBSTER: Bilateral Global Semantic Enhancement for Multimedia
+>LOBSTER: Bilateral Global Semantic Enhancement for Multimedia Recommendation

 ## Enviroment Requirement
 - python 3.9